 Placards.
 Placards are used to warn others of hazardous materials.
 Placards are signs put on the outside of a vehicle and on bulk packages, which identify the hazard class of the cargo.
 A placarded vehicle must have at least four identical placards.
 They are put on the front, rear, and both sides of the vehicle.
 See Figure 9.3.
 Placards must be readable from all four directions.
 They are at least 10 3/4 inches square, square-on-point, in a diamond shape.
+Placards must be affixed to a background of contrasting color.
 Cargo tanks and other bulk packaging display the identification number of their contents on placards or orange panels or white square-on-point displays that are the same size as placards.

 Identification numbers are a four-digit code used by first responders to identify hazardous materials.
 An identification number may be used to identify more than one chemical.
 The letters "NA or "UN" will precede the identification number.
-The United States Department of Transportation's Emergency Response Guidebook (ERG) identifies to which chemicals all identification numbers are assigned.
+The US DOT's Emergency Response Guidebook (ERG) lists the chemicals and the identification numbers assigned to them.

 There are three main lists used by shippers, carriers, and drivers when trying to identify hazardous materials.
-Before transporting a material, look for its name on three lists.
+Before transporting a material, look for its name on three lists which can be found in the Hazardous Materials Regulations.
 Some materials are on all lists, others on only one.
 Always check the following lists:

-- Section 172.101, the Hazardous Materials Table; - Appendix A to Section 172.101, the List of Hazardous Substances and Reportable Quantities; and - Appendix B to Section 172.101, the List of Marine Pollutants.
+- Section 172.101, the Hazardous Materials Table. - Appendix A to Section 172.101, the List of Hazardous - · Substances and Reportable Quantities. - Appendix B to Section 172.101, the List of Marine Pollutants.

 The Hazardous Materials Table.
 Figure 9.4 shows part of the Hazardous Materials Table.
 Column 1 tells which shipping mode(s) the entry affects and other information concerning the shipping description.
 The next five columns show each material's shipping name, hazard class or division, identification number, packaging group, and required labels.
+Six different symbols may appear in Column 1 of the table.